What Is Mint?

 Dried mint can be substituted for fresh in some recipes, especially any recipes that are cooked.
 But as with most dried herbs dried mint does not quite have the same taste as fresh.
 Fresh mint tastes bright and clean, while the flavor of dried mint can be rather bitter and dull.
 I’m not a big fan of fried mint – this is one case where for me it’s fresh mint, or no mint.

 But if you want to use dried mint, use 1 teaspoon of dried mint for 1 tablespoon fresh, so a 1:3 ratio of dried to fresh mint.
 If a recipe calls for fresh mint and that dish is not cooked, I would steer clear of dried mint.
 However, if the mint is being used in something cooked, like in a soup, or used in a marinade for meat, dried is probably fine.
-If you are using it in a salad though, pick another fresh herb if you don’t have fresh mint, or leave it out.
+If you are using it in a salad though, pick another fresh herb if you don’t have fresh mint.
+Or, leave it out; dried won’t do.

 Substituting Other Herbs for Mint

 Mint’s closest cousin is basil.
 Basil has similar refreshing flavors to mint, but it also has a bit more pepperiness to it, along with a bit more sweetness.
 You can use basil in many of the savory dishes that require mint and it can be an interesting alternative in some of the sweeter recipes as well.
 In more sophisticated restaurants or food products you will see mint or basil used in everything from cocktails to ice cream to fruit salads.